sime/cv/README.md

 * Google Analytics Event tracking for conversion analysis

 ### April 2013 - September 2013
-Web Developer for Stealth mode eCommerce Company, Singapore
+Web Developer for stealth mode e-commerce company, Singapore

 * Developing front and backend systems using Foundation and CakePHP respectively.
 * Converting requirements to Gherkin for BDD and CI with Travis CI.